jwebmeister/kynseed_saveeditor/README.md

     - Sets quantity of all currently held partial cures (or has side effects) to zero (0).
 - Inventory->"Give me 100 qty in larder"
     - Sets quantity of all items currently held in larders (e.g. owned shops, home cupboard) to 100 for their highest star rating.
-- File->Save to overwrite the savegame with changes made.
+- File->"Save" to overwrite the savegame with changes made.
     - Default is "Slot1_Autosave.xml".
     - Will also make a backup just prior to overwriting.
-- File->Options to change editor settings
+- File->"Options" to change editor settings
     - Can specify paths and filenames of required data and savegame files.
 Enables use of modded game files, also see files within ".\saveedit_data\".
     - Default editor assumes it is run from Kynseed game directory (e.g. "...\steamapps\common\Kynseed\").